Severson-Group/AMDC-Firmware/ip_repo/README.md

 ### [`amdc_timing_manager`](amdc_timing_manager_1.0/README.md)

-This IP core synchronizes the eddy current sensors, encoder, and ADC with the PWM carrier signal.
+This IP core synchronizes all the sensors with the PWM carrier signal.
 It sends out a trigger to start an acquistion/conversion cycle for the enabled sensors, and sends an interrupt to the CPU once they are all completed to report timing and run the scheduler tasks.
 The associated C drivers are used to set the control rate, PWM trigger, enable sensors, and read the acquisition time for each sensor.